 Dyads place two persons in a no-threat, eyeball-to-eyeball relationship where rapport is easy to build.
 Triads still mange to keep a lot of the intimacy of dyads, while providing more viewpoints.

 Icebreakers are structured activities that are designed to relax learners, introduce them to each other, and energize them in what is normally an unduly formal atmosphere or situation.
-Icebreakers are not normally related to the subject matter, where as “openers” are related to the subject matter that is to be discussed.
-In addition, they often help to break up the cliques and invite people to form random groupings in a non-threatening and fun way.
+Icebreakers are not normally related to the subject matter, where as openers or interest devices are related to the subject matter that is to be discussed.
+In addition, Icebreakers often help to break up cliques and invite people to form random groupings in a non-threatening and fun way.

 The term “icebreaker” comes from “break the ice,” which in turn comes from special ships called “icebreakers” that are designed to break up ice in the arctic regions.
 And just as these ships make it easier for other ships to travel, an icebreaker helps to clear the way for learning to occur by making the learners more comfortable by helping to bring about conversation.

 Listed below are a few icebreakers to help get you started.